anty-filidor/spreading-vs-mln-structure/README.md

 ## Evaluating Properties of mABCD

-An additional functionality of the source code stoerd in this repository is an evaluation of effectivenss of mABCD while generating graphs of different properties.
+An additional functionality of the source code stored in this repository is an evaluation of effectivenss of mABCD while generating graphs of different properties.
 It can be considered also as a standalone project.
 For details see `_mabcd_properties` directory.